metal-stack/docs/docs/src/cisos/security/communication-matrix.md

 ## Plain metal-stack

+While metal-stack can be used in different environments and setups, the following communication is required by metal-stack components in a standard setup.
+This includes all components running on the control plane, partition management and machines.

 !!! info

     The following table might not be displayed in completeness.
 Scroll to the right to see all entries.